US Congress takes up fate of 1.8 million young immigrants

 "Until the porous borders are closed to the criminals, terrorists, and gang members that exploit it, America remains at risk," the White House said in the document.

-Several Democrats have suggested the Trump plan is dead on arrival, in large part because it would so dramatically curb legal immigration.
+Several Democrats have said Trump's plan is dead on arrival because it would so dramatically curb legal immigration.

+But amid intense negotiations, top Senate Democrat Chuck Schumer suggested both parties were committed to a solution.

+"Democrats and Republicans are working hard to find a bill to protect the Dreamers and provide border security that will garnish 60 votes," he said, referring to the threshold for advancing legislation in the 100-member chamber.

 Senate Majority Leader Mitch McConnell has pledged to oversee an open-ended process by which both sides will be allowed to introduce amendments on immigration.